FloopCZ/elasticnet_af/README.md

-# ElasticNet implementation in ArrayFire
+# ElasticNet AF
-## A simple and efficient GPU implementation of multi target ElasticNet.
+### A simple and efficient implementation of multi-target ElasticNet with GPU support.

+Searching for an efficient linear regression optimizer with both L1 (lasso) and L2 (ridge) regularization and GPU support?
+Search no more.

+## Features

-Optimized using coordinate gradient descent with covariance update rule.
+ElasticNet optimizer using coordinate gradient descent with covariance update rule.
 Supports:
 - warm-starting from ridge regression solution
 - random index selection